-Developed in Australia , Belgium , Brunei , Canada , Chile , Czech Republic , Denmark , Estonia , Hong Kong , Iceland , India , Israel , Lithuania , Malaysia , Malta , Netherlands , New Zealand , Norway , Poland , Portugal , Republic of Ireland , Singapore , Slovakia , Slovenia , Spain , Sweden , Switzerland , United Kingdom , United States of America , Uruguay
+Countries that developed this resource Australia , Belgium , Brunei , Canada , Chile , Czech Republic , Denmark , Estonia , Hong Kong , Iceland , India , Israel , Lithuania , Malaysia , Malta , Netherlands , New Zealand , Norway , Poland , Portugal , Republic of Ireland , Singapore , Slovakia , Slovenia , Spain , Sweden , Switzerland , United Kingdom , United States , Uruguay

 Created in 2005

 How to cite this record FAIRsharing.org: SNOMEDCT; Systematized Nomenclature of Medicine-Clinical Terms; DOI: https://doi.org/10.25504/FAIRsharing.d88s6e; Last edited: April 23, 2020, 7:01 a.m.; Last accessed: May 17 2021 11:36 a.m.

 Record updated: April 22, 2020, 9:25 a.m. by rdavidson.